Want to experience all Barbados has to offer?

 Barbados measures 21 miles (34 kilometers) in length and 14 miles (23 kilometers) wide with 11 geographical sub-regions called parishes.

-The parish structure of the island reflects the system that The Church of England set, and therefore each parish is governed by its parish church.
+The parish structure of Barbados reflects the system that The Church of England set, and therefore each parish is governed by its parish church.

 Did you know?
 The differing size and shape of the parishes of Barbados were created by the plantation estates of sugar, tobacco, and cotton that the English settlers carved into the island.